|

 "They attempted to tack into the wind, and run back around Gibraltar.

-Within seconds, tens of thousands of gallons of water rushed into the vessel's
+Within seconds, tens of thousands of gallons of water rushed into the

 open gun ports".
 The end came swiftly, while the admiral slept.
 He was